-Clare’s recent translations of the Somali poet Caasha Luul Mohamud Yusuf for the Poetry Translation Centre are available as a free podcast or a dual language pamphlet.
-Clare’s article about the experience of translating Caasha is also on the website.
+Clare’s co-translations of the Somali poet Asha Lul Mohamud Yusuf for the Poetry Translation Centre have been published as The Sea-Migrations (Bloodaxe, 2017).
+The project won a PEN Translates award and was the Sunday Times Poetry Book of the Year.
+Clare’s article about the experience of translating Asha is on the PTC website.

-Clare has also translated many poems from the Hungarian, particularly the work of Anna T Szabo and Tamas Jonas.
+Clare has also co-translated many poems from the Hungarian, particularly the work of Anna T Szabo and Tamas Jonas.
 Her translations have appeared in The Hungarian Quarterly, Poetry London, The Frogmore Papers and the Arc anthology New Order: Hungarian Poets of the Post 1989 Generation, edited by George Szirtes.
+Anna’s Selected Poems, Trust, co-translated by Clare, has just been published by Arc.

 Dear Clare – I love Ovid’s Heroides, I think it’s the best thing Ovid ever wrote.
 I think there’s something very therapeutic about reading Latin.
 I wrote a rather good translation/version of Horace’s ode Diffugere nives once: it was too opaque but I think that was because I was obsessed with the rhyme schemes of Mediaeval Provence at the time (and because I was 25!)
 Best wishes Richard Hansen